 "Process" means the operation whereby harvested Cannabis, is transformed by the application of manual, mechanical or chemical methods into another form;

 "Sensitive Use" means a playground, sporting venue or any other place which has as its primary purpose of being a place where persons under the age of 18 years comprise the majority of persons present or intended to be present, or a Town designated community center.

+“ Town” means the Town of Niagara on the Lake .

 "Zone" means an area delineated on a zoning map schedule and established and designated by the Comprehensive Zoning By-law 890-09 for a specific use or group of uses.